mosip/documentation/docs/collab-getting-started-guide.md

 * KeyCloak is used to manage user authentication and authorization, ensuring that only authorized users have access to the various modules and functionalities within the platform.
 It plays a crucial role in maintaining the security and integrity of the platform by managing user identities, access controls, and user sessions.
 To learn more, click [here](https://docs.mosip.io/1.2.0/modules/keymanager).
 * For the end-to-end process of how to use KeyCloak in our Collab environment, click here (Upcoming).
-* Running this component in your local system will require wireguard access.
-To get started, raise a request by filling out the [form](https://docs.google.com/forms/d/e/1FAIpQLSeI3VcvEYMvOgtobV92r7293AVqq7bEQgNE6WHn-JTiuLOGqg/viewform) here.

 #### Kibana